Reese McGuire Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have a 1.73 team ERA that ranks first among all league pitching staffs.
+- The Rays have the top team ERA across all league pitching staffs (2.17).

-- Rays pitchers combine to allow the fewest home runs in baseball (four total, 0.4 per game).
+- Rays pitchers combine to allow five home runs (0.4 per game), the first-fewest in baseball.

-- Bradley starts for the first time this season for the Rays.
+- Springs (2-0) takes the mound for the Rays to make his third start this season.

+- The lefty last appeared on Saturday against the Oakland Athletics, when he threw seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.